From Groton: Go 2 mi. W on U.S. 302, then 9-1/2 mi. NW on VT 232

 The rocky, tree covered hillsides were originally cloaked with white pine, spruce, hemlock, beech, maple and birch.
 These were logged by local farmers for lumber, fuel and potash.
 The logging industry was large-scale for almost 100 years while the railroad was operating.
 Today, logging is still a vital industry in the area, but has lost some of its dominance in favor of modern society’s leisure time movement - private cottages/seasonal homes and a variety of outdoor recreation activities.

-The campground has 46 tent/trailer sites and 15 lean-to sites.
+The campground has 46 tent/RV sites and 15 lean-to sites.
 Seven of the sites are designed to accomodate horse campers.
 All restrooms include hot showers ($).
 A sanitary dump station is available, but there are no hook ups.
 There is a play area, horseshoe pits, a picnic pavilion, a pond for fishing and access to miles of hiking trails.

 There is a seven site horse camping area